lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

   - eg: `[(ngModel)]="serverName"`
   - the html element's property is passed to the TS file and also to TS property is passed to the template

+### Custom property binding

+- by default all properties of components are only accessible inside these components
+- when a parent-component needs a property from a child component a decorator can be used
+  - `@Input()`
+    - this decorator can be used in the TS file to indicate passing this property to the parent
+    - `@Input() element: {type : string, name: string, content: string};`
+    - now any component hosting the component can use this
+  - `<app-server-element [element]="serverElement">`
+    - the property `element` can be used to assign something to in the tag `<app-server-element>`
+    - this is done in the parent component's template
+    - because in the `server-element.component.ts` the decorator `@Input()` is used on that property
+  - assigning an alias to use while binding
+    - `@Input('srvrElement')`
+    - `<app-server-element [srvrElement]="serverElement">`

 # Directives

 - instructions in the DOM